 For an independent school Abingdon is not a place with a great deal of “public school” jargon.
-However, one piece, unique to Abingdon, is its use of the term “The Other Half” to denote the extra-curricular side of school life.
+However unique to Abingdon is its use of the term “The Other Half” to denote the extra-curricular side of school life.
 It encapsulates the notion that what a boy does in the classroom is only half of the reason he’s at the school and only half of what is going to be important to him as he matures.

 If performance is not quite for you, the creative urges of nascent writers and journalists are well served by the writing opportunities available under the English department’s aegis.
 If it’s newspaper writing you’re after, then there’s The Blazer in Lower School moving onto The Martlet for Middle School and upwards.
-If you’re wanting something a little more edgy and magazine-like, then Words & That is where you’ll find yourself (there’s often a great parody of the Head’s Blog in there).
+If you’re wanting something a little more edgy and magazine-like, then Words & That is where you’ll find yourself.
 For the real highbrow journos, there’s the official school magazine, of course, The Abingdonian, with its brief to act as a chronicle of the year.

 There’s not room enough to cover the amazing range of musical and choral ensembles the boys participate in, or the stunning objects d’art crafted by boys caught by the Art or DT bug.
 When Abingdon changed its timetable three years ago, more time was put into the curriculum for the creative arts (Music, Drama, DT and Art) and it’s a delight to see them prosper with a vibrant, vivid life at the school.
 Abingdon is often associated with the strength of its sport, but it would be true to say that for many, many Abingdonians, their sport is only the ‘other half’ of their “Other Half”.